 - GPU: Displays how your Graphics Processing Unit (GPU) is being utilized

-Performance tab of the Task Manager can be useful in this regard if you want to get a quick analysis of your PC.
+The performance tab of the Task Manager can be helpful if you want to get a quick analysis of your PC.
 You can also open the resource monitor for more features.

 What is Users Tab in Task Manager

-The Users tab displays all the currently active users on your Windows 10 PC, this is good feature if you are sharing your PC with another person as you will be able to see the multiple user accounts on your pc.
+The Users tab displays all the currently active users on your Windows 10 PC; this is a good feature if you share your PC with another person, as you can see the multiple user accounts on your pc.

-You can also right click one of the users and choose to either expand to see the running processes or disconnect the user, this will end their current running session.
+You can also right-click one of the users and either expand to see the running processes or disconnect the user, ending their current running session.

-And with this, you now know how to how to open Task Manager along with knowing how to use it, make sure to not unintentionally close any applications in which you are working on while using the Task Manager.
+And with this, you now know how to open the Task Manager and use it; make sure not to unintentionally close any applications you are working on while using it.

 Did I just helped you solve one of your problem?
 Support me by buying me a coffee.
 Thanks for your support